redbeardymcgee/podbox/AlmaLinux.md

 ## Cockpit -> https://ip-addr:9090

 > [!WARNING]
-> Disable the firewall if you are lazy Exposing ports for other services can be
+> Disable the firewall if you are lazy like me.
+Exposing ports for other
-> exhausting and I have not learned how to do this for containers properly.
+> services can be exhausting and I have not learned how to do this for
-> Each container may need a new rule for something, not sure.
+> containers properly.
+Each container may need a new rule for something, not
+> sure.
 > ```bash
 > systemctl disable --now firewalld
 > ```